Vendor Managed Inventory at Robert Bosch North America

 This case study examines the implementation of VMI/WebEDI at the Charleston plant in North Carolina.
 The Charleston plant is the largest in North America with timely and complex manufacturing processes.
 The plant manages over 2000 production parts with 175 suppliers domestically (60%) and internationally (40%).
 Charleston manufactures Fuel injectors for diesel and gasoline-powered engines, and Antilock Braking System (ABS) brake components utilized mostly in North America and Europe.

 The Charleston plant each day updates SupplyOn Vendor Managed Inventory with new stock-on-hand quantities in the calculation of new part shipment quantities based on min/max levels and what is in-transit.
 Suppliers to Charleston access SupplyOn VMI on a daily basis to determine their next shipment quantity.
-Advanced Shipping Notifications (ASNs) created online or through traditional EDI, provide the visibility required for the plant to manage in-transit material.
+Advance Shipping Notifications (ASNs) created online or through traditional EDI, provide the visibility required for the plant to manage in-transit material.
 Planners can track late or missed shipments or manage part critical shortages based on consumption and future demand.

 The VMI module can be configured to simulate a Pull Signal based on consumption.
-The Charleston supplier ships material in a Just-In-Time environment, coordinating requests from the plant and logistics carrier.
+The Charleston supplier ships material in a just-in-time environment, coordinating requests from the plant and logistics carrier.
 The ability to move from weekly to daily shipments has reduced inventory levels to the point where no outside warehousing is required.
 Material is shipped directly to the manufacturing line in smaller container sizes, matching shipments with the daily production schedule.
 The inbound material receiving process at Charleston is streamlined allowing the dock to receipt all material with one keystroke, reducing errors, and allowing the ERS payment process to the supplier to occur efficiently.

 Bosch also uses SupplyOn VMI to measure a supplier’s delivery performance.
 Staying within system generated inventory levels, as well as shipping the correct quantity when required, allows to measure the accuracy and timeliness of the shipment.
 Bosch uses this data to ensure key inventory levels are met, track under and over shipments, as well as how the supplier interacts overall with Bosch´s BPS ‘Replenish based on Consumption’ requirement.
 As an additional benefit to the Bosch material flow process, the Charleston plant interacts with their third party logistics provider (Transfreight) for designing and supporting milk-run and full truck load deliveries to the North American plants.
 Each work day SupplyOn VMI communicates shipment and packaging information to Transfreight for the improvement of ‘cubing of trailers’ and ‘optimizing pickup schedules’.